Deepfakes: What you should know

 How to reduce the chances of being deceived by and propagating Deepfakes?

 - Research the content to see if anyone has reported it as being fake.
+Do an online search with keywords such as the person or subject involved, the topic, and the word “deepfake.”

 - Watch the video or listen to the audio very carefully to see if you can detect anything that doesn’t seem right.
 (You may not).